lyjia/zog/README.md

 ## Usage

-Zog will attempt to create a `log/` in the root of your project.
-(It checks `Rails.root` if it's available, otherwise `Dir.pwd`).

-Zog manifests as a class of the same name.
+Zog manifests as a root singleton class of the same name.
 Various log channels are available as functions of `Zog`.

 There are: